Intervening to Learn and Compose Causally Disentangled Representations: Abstract

 \section{Abstract}

 In designing generative models, it is commonly believed that in order to learn useful latent structure, we face a fundamental tension between expressivity and structure.
-In this paper we challenge this view by proposing a new approach to training arbitrarily expressive generative models that simultaneously learn disentangled latent structure.
-This is accomplished by adding a simple decoder-only module to the head of an existing decoder block that can be arbitrarily complex.
-The module learns to process concept information by implicitly inverting linear representations from an encoder.
-Inspired by the notion of intervention in causal graphical models, our module selectively modifies its architecture during training, allowing it to learn a compact joint model over different contexts.
-We show how adding this module leads to disentangled representations that can be composed for out-of-distribution generation.
-To further validate our proposed approach, we prove a new identifiability result that extends existing work on identifying structured representations in nonlinear models.
+In this paper we challenge this view by proposing a new approach to training arbitrarily expressive generative models that simultaneously learn causally disentangled concepts.
+This is accomplished by adding a simple \emph{context module} to an arbitrarily complex black-box model, which learns to process concept information by implicitly inverting linear representations from the model's encoder.
+Inspired by the notion of intervention in a causal model, our module selectively modifies its architecture during training, allowing it to learn a compact joint model over different contexts.
+We show how adding this module leads to causally disentangled representations that can be composed for out-of-distribution generation on both real and simulated data.
+The resulting models can be trained end-to-end or fine-tuned from pre-trained models.
+To further validate our proposed approach, we prove a new identifiability result that extends existing work on identifying structured representations.